sagemath/sagewiki_to_gh-2022-10-10/bug2.md

  * William Stein: Fixing memory leaks in linear algebra and arithmetic, and fixing all other bugs in SAGE :-)

  * David Harvey: #424 (gmp fast gcd code) (http://www.sagemath.org:9002/sage_trac/ticket/424) is my main target.
 But I totally need help from someone who knows things like autoconf.
 Please add your name here if you're willing to help.
+     * William Stein -- I want to help.
+I actually tried this for a while and made some progress.
+It's not so bad if you know autoconf, and impossible otherwise...

  * Martin Albrecht: Helping David with GMP as far as possible and the usual memleak/SIGSEGV stuff.